IBM-Blockchain-Archive/learn-chaincode/README.md

 1. Also make sure you are in the same Bluemix "space" that contains your IBM Blockchain service.
 The space navigation is on the left.
 1. There is a "Services" panel on this Bluemix dashboard near the bottom.
 Look through your services and click your IBM Blockchain service square.
 1. Now you should see a white page with the words "Welcome to the IBM Blockchain..." and there should be a teal "LAUNCH" button on the right, click it.
-1. You are on the monitor page and you should see 2 tables, though the bottom one may be empty.
+1. You are on the monitor page and you should see two tables, though the bottom one may be empty.
 	- Noteworthy information on the network tab:
 		- **Peer Logs** will be found in the top table.
 Find the row for peer 1 and then click the file-like icon in the last row.
 			- It should have opened a new window.
 Congratulations you found your peer logs!
-			- In addition to this static view there are live streaming peer logs in the **View Logs** tab near the top of the page.
+			- In addition to this static view there are live-streaming peer logs in the **View Logs** tab near the top of the page.
 		- **ChainCode Logs** will be found in the bottom table.
 There is one row for every chaincode, and they are labeled using the same chaincode hash that was returned to you when it was deployed.
 Find the chaincode ID you want, and then select the peer.
 Finally click the file-like icon.
 			- It should have opened a new window.
 Congratulations you've found your peer's chaincode logs!
 	- **Swagger Tab** is the one labeled **APIs**.
 Click it to see the API interactive documentation.
-		- You are now on your swagger api page.
+		- You are now on your Swagger API page.

 ###Secure Enrollment
 Calls to the `/chaincode` endpoint of the rest interface require a secure context ID.
 This means that you must pass in a registered enrollID from the service credentials list in order for most REST calls to be accepted.
 - Click the link **+ Network's Enroll IDs** to expand a list of enrollIDs and their secrets for your network.
+- Open up a notepad and copy one set of credentials.
+You will need them later.
 - Expand the "Registrar" API section by clicking it
 - Expand the `POST /registrar` section by clicking it
 - Set the body's text field.
 It should be JSON that contains an enrollID and secret from your list above.
 Example: